zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

     return [self.country_from_json(country_data) for country_data in response.json()]
 ```

-Note that the capital is not 100% correct still, as some countries may come with
+Note that the capital is not 100% correct, as some countries may come with
 multiple capital cities.
 </details>